git-oreoluwa/GoMyCode-Data-Science-BootCamp-Projects/README.md

-# Data Science & Programming Portfolio -Phrase 1
+# Data Science & Programming Portfolio -Phase 1

 Welcome to my portfolio!
 This repository contains a collection of projects completed during my Data Science Bootcamp.
 These projects demonstrate my progression from fundamental Python programming to advanced data manipulation and database querying.